Michelle Potter, LCPC

 Therapeutic Style

-In addition to using a cognitive behavioral therapy (CBT) and mindfulness approach, Ms. Potter has advanced training in dialectical behavior therapy (DBT), and is a Certified Trauma Treatment Professional (CTTP).
+In addition to using a cognitive behavioral therapy (CBT) and mindfulness approach, Ms. Potter has advanced training in dialectical behavior therapy (DBT) and is a Certified Trauma Treatment Professional (CTTP).
 In an atmosphere of non-judgment, Ms. Potter focuses on collaboration to incorporate new insights, gain effective means of communicating with others, and new techniques to manage emotions and life stressors while creating change.
 Sessions may include homework assignments and coaching; when appropriate she also may introduce art therapy, play therapy, bibliotherapy, and sand tray.
 Ms. Potter earned her master’s degree in counseling with a specialization in art therapy from Northern Illinois University in DeKalb, IL.
 She’s worked in a variety of settings, including community agencies and youth detention.
 Ms. Potter’s pleasant, but direct style helps her connect with clients and to foster hope.

 “I don’t judge the people I work with but instead, understand where they are, accept their situation and encourage their growth and change.
 I think it’s important to remember my thoughts are not the same as the person I am working with, so I like to ask questions and be sure I am getting it right, and I always like to make sure the person is getting what they need to feel empowered to achieve their goals.”